PDC-support/arrhenius-benchmarks/README.md

 The application benchmarks are either of a throughput or strong-scaling type, which differ in how they should be run and in reported.
 A detailed description of how the figures of merit for each type of benchmark should be obtained can be found in the README files for each benchmark in sub-directories.

+The figure of merits can be pledged numbers, meaning that it is not required of the vendor to have run the benchmarks on the same hardware as is offered in the tender at the time of submission.
+Projected performance numbers (for example for future unreleased hardware) may be used but must still be demonstrated during the acceptance testing.

-A benchmark report should accompany each tender describing how the benchmark numbers were obtained.
+A benchmark report should accompany each tender describing how the the figure of merits were obtained.
 A list of requirements on the benchmark report can be found in the Tender document Chapter 4.2.

 ## Figure-of-merits (FOM)